 My goal was to build a solution that helps BED sufferers overcome and understand their binge triggers, and provides support and positivity.

 I revisited the user's four main pain points to determine what my main user needs were

 I conducted crazy 8's and sketched around 15 off-wall ideas including: a chat bot to walk the user through triggers, and a wearable that warns the user when they feel panicked.
 I wanted to flesh out any ideas that could help solve my 4 main user painpoints.

 Final solution: A virtual practice tool with strategies to overcome binge triggers, a forum space to connect with others, progress analytics, and goal setting.

 Low fidelity wireframe

 From my sketches, I narrowed down to the minimum viable product by repeatedly checking back with my primary features and validating my concepts with some of my previous research interviewees.
-Below are the low fidelity screens.

 To make sure the user flow and interactions made sense before moving into high fidelity screens, users were asked to complete two tasks 1) add a goal and 2) view progress analytics for a scenario.
 Based on the feedback, I made some changes to the language, interactions, and structure of my design.

 Goal setting- seeing it right on home screen

 Way to make goals customizable